VETERINARY MUSEUMS and HISTORICAL EXHIBITS

-Veterinary museums and exhibits have been established across the United States and Canada and may be associated or affiliated with:
+A number of museums specializing in veterinary medicine and related topics have been established in the United States and Canada.
+They may be separate facilities or associated/affiliated with:

 Content and accessibility vary, but each is a unique treasure.
 Most are open to the public, or by appointment in advance.